kapmani/alpha-office-product-catalog/README.md

 ## Introduction
+AlphaOffice is a product catalog UI microservice that interacts with a product Twitter watcher microservice.

-This is the Git repository for the UI files for the **Oracle Public Cloud DevOps Cloud Native Microservices-DB Workshop.** There is a dependency upon the Node.js npm distribution Express.js.
+There is a dependency upon the Node.js npm distribution Express.js.
 This Node.js software serves as a simple web server for static files using the Express framework.